henrikszucs/easy-control/README.md

 const { Mouse, Keyboard,  Controller, Screen } = require(absolutePath);

 /*
     !!!
-Function calculate with X and Y positions with scaled value !!!
+Function calculate with X and Y positions logical scaled value (not the native resolution)!!!

-    Example: 1920 x 1080 screen with 1.25 (125% scale) >> the sreen size will be 1536 x 864
+    Example: 1920 x 1080 screen with 1.25 (125% scale) >> the sreen size will be 1536 x 864 and right bottom corner coorinates will be X:1536; Y:864

 Note:
     - If you want convert normal pixel to scaled just divide by scale e.g. 1920/1.25 = 1536
     - If you want convert scaled pixel to normal just multiply is by scale e.g. 1536*1.25 = 1920
-    - Node.js cannot known the true size of the screen (probably lack of GPU support), it will return 1 scale */
+    - Node.js cannot known the true size of the screen (probably lack of GPU support), it will return 1.0 scale */
 ```